apache/tvm/docs/how_to/deploy/adreno.rst

 tvmc based run has more option to initialize the input in various modes line fill, random ..etc.

-TVM also supports "rtvm" tool to run the model narivelu on ADB shell.
+TVM also supports "rtvm" tool to run the model narively on ADB shell.
 The build process produced this tool under build-adreno-target.
 Please refer to `rtvm <https://github.com/apache/tvm/tree/main/apps/cpp_rtvm>`_ for more details about this tool.